0-complexity/openvcloud_installer/scripts/dockers/pxeboot-init/README.md

 # PXE Boot Initializer

 Here is where all the PXE Boot magic is created.

-This initializing container basicly creates the config files used by dnsmasq for the dhcp/dns/tftp
+This initializing container basically creates the config files used by dnsmasq for the DHCP/DNS/TFTP

 When the container starts, `bin/pxeboot-init` is called, copying `/source` to `/opt/pxeboot` (mount it to the host), and then run `bin/generate-config.py`